 From 2004 to 2009, Xanax production increased by 148 percent, and it is estimated that doctors write more than one prescription per second.
 In 2015, it was the ninth best-selling drug and the fifth most prescribed drug in the United States.
 Further, it is estimated that roughly 15 percent of adults have Xanax in their medicine cabinet.
 More disturbingly, 70 percent of teens addicted to Xanax got their first dose from their home medicine cabinet.

 Xanax has a short half-life, so the effects of it are felt very quickly by users, and it is incredibly easy to develop a physical dependence on the medication.
 This forces users, especially those who use it recreationally, to seek out higher and higher doses to feel the same relaxing effects.
-When combined with other depressant substances, there is an increased risk of overdose, and ultimately, death.
+When combined with other depressant substances like opioids and alcohol (which suppress breathing), there is an increased risk of overdose, and ultimately, death.

 Battling the Opioid Epidemic